metalfs/metalfs.github.io/tutorial.md

 ```
 Open the project directory in VS Code and select 'Reopen in Container' from the global menu (Ctrl/Cmd + Shift + P).

+> Be aware that this will download a Docker image that is 16 GB in size (6.5 GB to download).

 ## Step 2: Bootstrap the Operator Project

 To tie in the Metal FS [Operator buildpack](buildpacks) for HLS, we now create a `Makefile` with the following contents: